IsaacSchemm/AnonymousPhotoBin/README.md

 4. Set up the application settings:

     a.
-FileManagementPassword (app setting)
+AdminPassword (app setting)

     b.
 CosmosDB (connection string)

     c.
 AzureStorageConnectionString (connection string)

-Users will need to enter the FileManagementPassword to view the "list" page and to edit or delete uploaded files.
+Users will need to enter the AdminPassword to view the "list" page and to edit or delete uploaded files.
 However, note that the URLs to download pictures are *not* password-protected (although they each contain a randomly generated GUID).